-- 5. Applying Elements of Resilience to Prioritization and Decision-Making, S. Moddemeyer, CollinsWoerman, Seattle, October 20, 2015 - 6.
-Resilience-based Puget Sound Recovery, by Steve Moddemeyer, 2015 see Select Articles at http://www.moddemeyer.com/ - 7.
-What are the social justice implications of urban ecology...?, The Nature of Cities, multiple authors, February 3, 2014
+- Applying Elements of Resilience to Prioritization and Decision-Making, S. Moddemeyer, CollinsWoerman, Seattle, October 2015 - What are the social justice implications of urban ecology...?, The Nature of Cities, multiple authors, February 3, 2014 - Social Equity: The Forgotten Leg of Sustainability, Jessica Chapman, Sustainable City Network, May 12, 2014

-- 8. Social Equity: The Forgotten Leg of Sustainability, Jessica Chapman, Sustainable City Network, May 12, 2014 - 9.
-Finding Balance in Everything: Diary of a Public Works Director, APWA Reporter, Michael Mucha, May 2009, pages 32-36
+- Limited Resources and the Vision of a Circular Economy, Bob Graves, Governing, October 25, 2016. - Finding Balance in Everything: Diary of a Public Works Director, APWA Reporter, Michael Mucha, May 2009, pages 32-36